AlainMgz/plutus-pioneer-program/README.md

 - Week #5

   - Add a deadline to the minting policy in the [Homework1](code/week05/src/Week05/Homework1.hs) module.
+(DONE)
   - Fix the token name to the empty `ByteString` in the NFT contract in the [Homework2](code/week05/src/Week05/Homework2.hs) module.
+(DONE)

 - Week #6

   - Get the Oracle demo running and extend it in some way.
+(DONE)

 - Week #7